5G-MAG/.github/profile/README.md

 We aim to be open, agile, pragmatic and instrumental to the industry.
 Therefore some of our activities are publicly handled within this GitHub.

 ## 💻 Repos for 5G-MAG REFERENCE TOOLS
 The 5G-MAG Reference Tools Development Programme is developing the ecosystem of common open software reference tools to support the implementation and interoperability of 5G Media technologies.
-Complete information can be found at http://developer.5g-mag.com/ and the 5G-MAG WG Development and Implementation.

-The repositories related to the 5G-MAG Reference Tools are using the prefix **rt-** (context is provided here: https://www.5g-mag.com/repositories).
+Complete information about the development programme can be found at http://developer.5g-mag.com/ and the 5G-MAG WG Development and Implementation.

+The repositories related to the 5G-MAG Reference Tools are using the prefix **rt-**.
 Please refer to the README and the documentation and Wikis for the project you wish to use: https://github.com/5G-MAG/Documentation-and-Architecture/wiki

 ### 5G-MAG Reference Tools - How to participate